floppya/ChopHuman/README.md

 -------
 Code: MIT

-Icons: Creative Commons (Attribution 3.0 Unported)
+Majority of the icons: Creative Commons (Attribution 3.0 Unported)
 Attribution: [Momenticons](http://momentumdesignlab.com)
 They have a couple of large CC licensed icon sets worth checking out.

+Bone icon: http://banzaitokyo.com CC Attribution 3.0

+If the icon looks crappy, it's because it is a composite I made.